dennisss/cfbridge/README.md

 Connect a Crazyradio PA via USB and run `make run`.

-- Once the CF2 is turned on, the bridge should echo 'Connected!'
+- Once the CF2 is turned on, the console should echo 'Connected!'

-- Then start up QGC listening on port 14550
+- Then start QGC listening on port 14550 (it listens on this port by default)

 Protocol